 Given a number n, generate bit patterns from 0 to 2^n-1 such that successive patterns differ by one bit.

-Another approach of Generate n-bit Gray Codes has been already discussed.
+Another approach of Generate n-bit Gray Codes has already been discussed.

-Approach is to get gray code of binary number using XOR and Right shift operation.
+The idea is to get gray code of binary number using XOR and Right shift operation.

 000 001 011 010 110 111 101 100